mumble-voip/mumble/README.md

 ```
 murmurd [-supw <password>] [-ini <inifile>] [-fg] [v]

--supw   Set new password for the user SuperUser, which is hardcoded to
+-supw   Set a new password for the user SuperUser, which is hardcoded to
         bypass ACLs.
 Keep this password safe.
 Until you set a password,
         the SuperUser is disabled.
 If you use this option, murmur will
         set the password in the database and then exit.

--ini    Use a inifile other than murmur.ini, use this to run several instances
+-ini    Use an inifile other than murmur.ini, use this to run several instances
         of murmur from the same directory.
 Make sure each instance is using
         a separate database.